R130 Islam: Religion and Rationality

 - Taught in:

-- an awareness of some of the important issues and debates within the Study of Islam.
+- have an awareness of some of the important issues and debates within the study of Islam;

-- an ability to ﬁnd and use books, journals and other sources of information relevant to the matters at hand;
+- have an ability to ﬁnd and use relevant sources of information.

 Two hours Lecture, one hour tutorial